 .
 The firm midsole cushioning also helps to ensure the whole ride experience feels secure and stable.
 Reviewers agreed that the Mizuno Wave Shadow provides a stable ride.

 This shoe features an 8mm drop.
 The Sayonara had a 10mm drop, so it's 2mm lower.
-The result is a closer to the ground feel, not minimalist mind you, but close enough to the ground that ground feel is superior to other shoe models.
-The lower drop promotes a more sure footed feel and a better connection to the ground throughout a run.
+The result is a closer to the ground feel, not minimalist but close enough to the ground that ground feel is superior to other shoe models.
+The lower drop promotes a more sure-footed feel and a better connection to the ground throughout a run.
 The result is a more stable ride that feels a lot more natural.